caltechlibrary/models/model.5.md

 id
 : (optional) This is the element's identifier.
 It should be unique with in the model.
 While optional it is used to retrieve an element from a model.
-If is also required when rendering colum definitions in SQLite 3.
+If is also required when rendering column definitions in SQLite 3.
 A model that includes a submit or reset button would examples of when to leave it blank.

 attributes
 : (optional) This is a list of key/value pairs that map to HTML5 input elements.
 Boolean HTML element attributes like "required" and "checked" you are expressed